danielyxie/bitburner/doc/source/netscripthacknetnodeapi.rst

     :param number n: Number of times to upgrade cores.
 Must be positive.
 Rounded to nearest integer

     Returns the cost of upgrading the number of cores of the specified Hacknet Node by *n*.

+    If an invalid value for *n* is provided, then this function returns 0.
+If the specified Hacknet Node is already at the max number of cores, then Infinity is returned.

 Utilities
 ---------